 Other Facilities.
-The architecture facilities include a wellequipped and staffed woodworking shop (2,500 sq. ft); a computer laboratory for word processing, spreadsheets, imaging manipulation, and CAD.
-The lab is equipped with a seven-station local area network with Ethernet connections, small and large format printing capabilities, and multiple scanners.
+The architecture facilities include a well-equipped and staffed woodworking shop (2,500 sq. ft); a computer laboratory for word processing, spreadsheets, imaging manipulation, and CAD.
+The lab is equipped with a six-station local area network with Ethernet connections, small and large format printing capabilities, and multiple scanners.
 The architecture building operates a wireless (Radio Frequency) network, introduced primarily for laptop use within the Division.
 Other buildings on campus share the same network for added computing flexibility.
 The Division also houses an expanding slide collection of approximately 80,000 slides.

 Student Handbook.
-A handbook for Division of Architecture students outlining policies, operational guidelines, and general information is available on the World Wide Web.
+A handbook for Division of Architecture students outlining policies, operational guidelines, and general information is available from the Division office.